genyrosk/genyrosk.github.io/content/posts/python-generators/index.md

 At this point, you might be thinking:

-### _"Wait... but if inspecting the generator returns this address that stores the computation, how do I access the value that it's supposed to return ?"_
+### _"Wait... but if inspecting the generator returns this address that stores the computation, how do I access the value that it's supposed to return?"_

 This is where the `yield`/`next` pair truly kicks in.

 `yield` is a statment, i.e. a syntactic expression, that specifies the value that a generator returns, or, more precisely, the value that the generator __yields__, while `next` is a special Python function that summons the generator's inner code to execute until it encounters a `yield` statment, at which point it simply returns (yields) the specified value.

 The reason why the generator *yields* instead of *returning*, is because a function return implies that the function has finished executing, that there's nothing left for that function to do.
 A generator can *yield* as many values as a programmer desires.
-It can *yield* values indefinetely in fact.
+In fact, as we'll see later, you can make a generator *yield* values indefinetely.
 When the `return` expression is used in a generator, the generator exits and computation is finished.

 Following our class analogy, you can think of `next` as a class method.